surilindur/catalogue/README.md

 ...
 ```

-Example Bloom filter for a pod, with different filters for subject, predicate, object, and all of subject, predicate, object and graph combined:
+Example Bloom filter for all the subjects in a pod:

 ```
 <http://localhost:3000/pods/00000000000000000065/#bloomfilter-s> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://semweb.mmlab.be/ns/membership#ApproximateMembershipFunction> .